Solar Panel ROI: Is the Investment Worth It?

 Oversizing the system.
 A larger system generates more electricity but also exports more at the lower net metering credits rate.
 Match your system size to your actual daytime consumption.
 A 4kW system that covers 80% of your usage is more cost-effective than a 6kW system that exports 40% of its output.

 Choosing on price alone.
 The cheapest installer may use lower-quality panels, rush the installation, or cut corners on mounting.
-A 25-year investment deserves MCS-certified installers using panels with warranties of 25+ years and proven degradation rates below 0.5% per year.
+A 25-year investment deserves NABCEP-certified installers using panels with warranties of 25+ years and proven degradation rates below 0.5% per year.

 Ignoring degradation.
 Solar panels lose approximately 0.3-0.5% efficiency per year.
 Over 25 years, output drops to 87-93% of original capacity.
 Good ROI models account for this degradation rather than assuming constant output throughout the panel lifespan.